 Ambassador Peacock currently serves on the board of directors of the Council of American Ambassadors and the U.S.–Mauritius Business Council.

 Additionally, she is on the advisory board of the America Australia Association and the Washington Ballet, and is an Emeritus board member of the Hillwood Museum, Washington, DC.

-While living in Washington, Peacock previously served as a member of the boards of the White House Preservation Fund, the Washington Round Table of the Center for Strategic and International Studies (CSIS), the Association for Diplomatic Studies and Training, the Meridian International Center, and the National Symphony Orchestra at the Kennedy Center.
+While living in Washington, board memberships included the White House Preservation Fund, vice-chairman of the Washington Round Table of The Center for Strategic and International Studies (CSIS), the Association for Diplomatic Studies and Training, the Meridian International Center, and the National Symphony Orchestra at the Kennedy Center.